Algebraic law of local correlations in a driven Rydberg atomic system: Introduction

-Understanding nonequilibrium dynamics of complex, strongly interacting many-body systems is an important and challenging issue at the intersection between statistical physics and quantum physics \cite{40,39}.
-The crucial part of such dynamics is to explore the buildup of inner correlations and its time evolution in these systems, especially in the regime of quantum phase transition.
-Previous theoretical works focus on understanding the density of topological defects \cite{47,48,49} through Kibble-Zurek mechanism, Landau-Zener formula and mean-field theory, and also the quantum fluctuations \cite{50} based on mean-field expansion when the system with uniform interactions is driven through the critical point at a finite rate.
-However, for a nonuniform system and due to the exponential growth of Hilbert space with the number of grids and particles, it is extremely hard to study the temporal variation of the local or long-ranged correlation by both analytic treatment and numerical simulation.
-Therefore, to develop efficient theory for the nonequilibrium dynamics of the \emph{nonuniform} system is immediately necessary for understanding essentially the buildup mechanism of the inner correlation \cite{15,1} and characteristic dynamics \cite{11,12,3} and also has broad implications in quantum simulation \cite{8,52} and quantum information \cite{44}.
+Understanding nonequilibrium dynamics of complex, strongly interacting many-body systems is an important and challenging issue at the intersection between statistical physics and quantum physics \cite{Rigol2008,Eisert2015}.
+A crucial goal in studying such dynamics is to explore the buildup of correlations and their time evolution, especially near quantum phase transitions \cite{heyl2018}.
+Previous theoretical works have established that the dynamical buildup of quantum correlations --- manifested as topological defect formation \cite{Damski2005,Suzuki2024,Zurek2005,Dziarmaga2005} or squeezing of quantum fluctuations \cite{Ralf2006} --- universally emerges when systems are driven through critical points at finite rates.
+This is rigorously demonstrated via exact solutions \cite{Dziarmaga2005}, mean-field expansions \cite{Ralf2006}, and generalized frameworks for tunable transitions \cite{Suzuki2024}, revealing universal scaling laws governed by critical slowing down.
+However, while these advances provide a comprehensive framework for uniform systems, they face fundamental limitations in addressing nonuniform quantum many-body dynamics.
+The exponential growth of the Hilbert space prevents exact solutions \cite{Dziarmaga2005} and overwhelms numerical simulations, while the spatially inhomogeneous interactions render mean-field expansions \cite{Ralf2006} intractable.
+Consequently, developing an efficient theory for \emph{nonuniform} nonequilibrium dynamics becomes imperative to decode: (i) the spatially resolved buildup of correlations \cite{Calabrese2006,Lienhard2018}, (ii) emergent critical dynamics \cite{Sengupta2004,Calabrese2011,Guardado2018}, and (iii) quantum resource generation \cite{Labuhn2016,Scholl2021} in next-generation simulations.